visualizenews/corona/index.markdown

   show_title: true
   appearance: Large
   title: Progress of the epidemic in each Italian region
-  introduction: 'The national health service, Servizio Sanitario Nazionale, is organized
+  introduction: 'The national health service in Italy, Servizio Sanitario Nazionale,
-    under the Ministry of Health and is administered on a regional basis: each one of the nineteen (and the two autonomous provinces of Trentino and South-Tirol that form the "Trentino Alto-Adige/Südtirol" region) has its own organisation and rules.
+    is organized under the Ministry of Health and is administered on a regional basis: each one of the nineteen (and the two autonomous provinces of Trentino and South-Tirol that form the "Trentino Alto-Adige/Südtirol" region) has its own organisation and rules.
 Epidemic control is anyway coordinated by the government through the Ministry of Health, the ISS (Istituto Superiore di Sanità), and the Civil Protection,